-Initially, completed surveys land with the University’s data custodians, the Planning & Performance Measurement Division (PPM).
-In fact, PPM take care of the entire SELT process, from the survey request phase right up to publishing of results and analysis.
-PPM ensures the data is collected confidentially, processed securely, distributed to the authorised staff members and analysed at the aggregate level.
+Initially, completed surveys land with the University’s data custodians, the Planning & Service Performance (PSP).
+In fact, PSP take care of the entire SELT process, from the survey request phase right up to publishing of results and analysis.
+PSP ensures the data is collected confidentially, processed securely, distributed to the authorised staff members and analysed at the aggregate level.

 Starting with a pilot in 2021, all responses are confidential.
 Information about the students providing feedback is not disclosed by ANU to teachers or course convenors.
 Instead, that information is only used for analyses designed to improve the student experience across ANU, and to follow up with a student under strict circumstances (e.g. if there is a concern for student or staff welfare).

 For Semesters 1 and 2, the survey is activated in the last three weeks of teaching and continues to run until just after the end of the exam period.
 This large survey window gives students the greatest opportunity to provide feedback around their individual assessment schedule.